withastro/docs/src/pages/en/guides/markdown-content.md

 ## MDX Features

-Astro includes full support for MDX with the [official `@astrojs/mdx` integration](/en/guides/integrations-guide/mdx/).
+Astro includes full support for MDX with the official `@astrojs/mdx` integration.
+See the [MDX integration guide](/en/guides/integrations-guide/mdx/) for more information on this integration, which supports the deprecated features from the previous section and enhances your Markdown authoring.

 ### Using Variables in MDX